grooviter/underdog/README.md

 ### Overview

-Underdog is a set of Groovy libraries for data analysis
+Underdog is a set of Groovy libraries for data analysis:

+- `underdog-dataframe`: combines tools for working with columnar data
+- `underdog-graphs`: can be used for exploring graph theory problems.
+- `underdog-plots`: renders different types of charts and adds integration with rest of Underdog's modules
+- `underdog-ml`: can be used to explore machine learning problems.
+- `underdog-ta`: cab be used for financial technical analysis.

 ### Dependencies

-Depending on your needs you can import one or more dependencies.
+Depending on the module you can import one or more dependencies.
 Here you have the coordinates both in Gradle and Maven:

 Gradle